Treatment of Rheumatoid Nodules in Rheumatoid Arthritis

 CareClinic, a health app to manage your rheumatoid arthritis

-Why is it helpful to keep track to your symptoms?
+Why is it helpful to keep track of your symptoms?

 The answer is simple.
 You need to pay close attention to the way you are feeling, as this will help the doctor come up with the best treatment solutions.
 If you rely on your memory exclusively, you might have difficulties recalling the different symptoms you experienced.